ibm-cloud-docs/containers/cs_network_planning.md

 <tr>
 <td>NLB v1.0 (+ host name)</td>
 <td>Basic load balancing that exposes the app with an IP address or a host name</td>
-<td>Quickly expose one app to the public with an IP address or a host name.</td>
+<td>Quickly expose one app to the public with an IP address or a a host name that supports SSL termination.</td>
 <td><ol><li>Create a public network load balancer (NLB) 1.0 in a [single-](/docs/containers?topic=containers-loadbalancer#lb_config) or [multizone](/docs/containers?topic=containers-loadbalancer#multi_zone_config) cluster.</li><li>Optionally [register](/docs/containers?topic=containers-loadbalancer#loadbalancer_hostname) a host name and health checks.</li></ol></td></tr>
 <tr>
 <td>NLB v2.0 (+ host name)</td>
 <td>DSR load balancing that exposes the app with an IP address or a host name</td>
-<td>Expose an app that might receive high levels of traffic to the public with an IP address or a host name.</td>
+<td>Expose an app that might receive high levels of traffic to the public with an IP address or a host name that supports SSL termination.</td>
 <td><ol><li>Complete the [prerequisites](/docs/containers?topic=containers-loadbalancer#ipvs_provision).</li><li>Create a public NLB 2.0 in a [single-](/docs/containers?topic=containers-loadbalancer#ipvs_single_zone_config) or [multizone](/docs/containers?topic=containers-loadbalancer#ipvs_multi_zone_config) cluster.</li><li>Optionally [register](/docs/containers?topic=containers-loadbalancer#loadbalancer_hostname) a host name and health checks.</li></ol></td></tr>
 <tr>
 <td>Istio + NLB host name</td>